Belle Âme Health

 ATHLETES

-As a former two-sport NCAA athlete in football and track & field, Dr. Wingfield is passionate about helping athletes overcome challenges that hinder academic, athletic, and career success.
-He offers consultation, assessment, treatment planning, preventive counseling, psychoeducation, and psychotherapy to athletes and sports organizations at all levels.
+As a former two-sport NCAA athlete in football and track & field, Dr. Wingfield brings personal and clinical understanding to the athlete experience.
+He provides consultation, assessment, psychoeducation, and psychotherapy to athletes and teams at every level.

 EDUCATION